Best Home Gym Under ₹5000 in India (2026): Equipment Guide

 My family thinks home gym equipment is a waste of money.
 How do I justify the purchase?

 A ₹5000 home gym vs a ₹1,200–2,000/month gym membership breaks even in 3–4 months.
 Beyond that, every workout is free forever.
-Additionally, home workouts eliminate the commute (30–60 minutes saved per session), remove weather-dependency, and allow flexible timing — all of which improve long-term consistency.
-Check our calorie and fitness calculators to show projected health outcomes.
+Additionally, home workouts eliminate commute time (30–60 minutes saved per session), remove weather-dependency, and allow flexible timing — all of which improve long-term consistency.
+Show them the cost comparison table above.

 How do I progress once I outgrow the ₹5000 setup?